LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 Constructing bump functions that have some desired support is a tool we use frequently throughout.
-Here we provide two examples to show how this may be done.
-Other constructions are of course possible.
+Here, we provide two examples to show how this may be done.
+Other constructions are, of course, possible.

  <a name="bump example2">
 **Example 5** </a> .
 Given two open sets $V,U$ with $V \Subset U$ there